 The Ultimate Guide to Getting Dentures

 You’ve been putting off getting dentures for a while now.
 We know that it can be hard to make a decision.
 We want you to know that there are many options out there, and we’re here to help you find what works best for you.
 We want this process of getting dentures to be as easy as possible so that you don’t have any regrets in the future.
-This is your ultimate guide to getting dentures.
-Including how they’re made, how much they cost, and what your options are.

 What Are Dentures and the Different Types

 Dentures are surgically fitted removable teeth replacements.
 They can be either full or partial fittings.
 Dentures offer many benefits to their wearers.
 Most noticeably, the improved ability to speak and chew food.
-Dentures can be considered in two different processes.
+They can be considered in two different processes.
 One is denture treatment followed by gum treatment.
 The other, an isolated procedure with no requirement for prior gum treatment.

-The two major types of dentures are complete (or full) dentures and partial (or semi partial) dentures.
+The two major types are complete (or full) dentures and partial (or semi partial) dentures.
 Complete dentures compensate for lost teeth on both the upper and lower sets of teeth.
-Partial dentures take care only of some of the missing teeth on either the upper or lower set, but not both.
+Partial ones take care only of some of the missing teeth on either the upper or lower set, but not both.
 Quadrants are how dentists refer to the sections of your mouth.
 They are usually referred to as upper right, lower right, upper left, lower left.
 This is how your partial dentures may be referred to.